 Two other types of Wills are allowed in Québec which more closely match the rest of Canada.
-The holographic Will, written entirely in the handwriting of the testator, is accepted in most Canadian provinces including Québec.
+The holographic Will, written entirely in the handwriting of the testator, is accepted in most Canadian provinces including Québec (not BC incidentally).
 This type of Will usually doesn’t have to be witnessed and so is the fastest approach to preparing a Will.
 However, it is not generally recommended because it is actually very difficult to write a Will starting with a blank piece of paper with no legal training.

 The third type of Will accepted in the Province of Québec is the “Will Made in the Presence of Witnesses”: sometimes called a “Will following the form derived from the laws of England”.
 This is the closest match to the standard Wills that are created throughout the other Canadian Provinces.